bpostlethwaite/pushbutt/readme.md

 Events
 ======
 ## butt.on(butt.event, function (id) {})
-Every time a button becomes active it emits event `butt.event` which is a unique ID for that button.
+Every time a button becomes active it emits event `'butt.event'` which is a unique ID for that button.
 The event value is the numberic `id` of the button.

 Attributes
 ==========